tumtum73/interview/devops.md

 - What are some deployment strategies?
    - Rolling
    - Blue/Green
+      - Define a plan for blue/green deployment with rollback on Azure using Terraform and pipelines.
    - Canary
+      - In a canary deployment to production, half the traffic returns 502, while others succeed.
+Walk us through your troubleshooting approach.
-- What is Infrastructure as Code and why do we use it?
+- - What is Infrastructure as Code and why do we use it?
 - What is git and why do we use it?
 - Tell me about Branching and Branch Policies.
+- CI/CD pipeline takes 40 mins to deploy a small change.
+What would you do to optimize it?
+- Suppose your production pipeline is blocked due to missing approvals and stakeholders are unreachable.
+What will you do?

 # Security
+- You’re asked to design a highly available logging system for 100+ microservices across 3 regions.
+What tools and architecture would you suggest?

 # Kubernetes
 - Explain how containers run in Kubernetes.